Ford EcoSport review (2014-2023)

 - Disappointing to drive

 On the plus side, the EcoSport is very easy to drive around town, where the lifeless and heavily assisted steering becomes a virtue and reduces the amount of wheel-twirling necessary when parking.
-There's a good view from the driver's seat, too, while passengers sit high and comfortably upright and can enjoy big windows that let plenty of light in.
+There's a good view from the driver's seat, too, while passengers sit high and comfortably upright, with big windows that let plenty of light in.
 The boot is nicely proportioned, if smaller than those of rivals, but access isn't as convenient as it could be – the luggage compartment door is hinged at the left, which makes it tricky to use when you're parallel parked on a busy high street.

 Despite improvements, the EcoSport remains a less convincing package than any other car in the Ford line-up.
 Its engines are excellent, but you can tell it was designed for markets where simplicity and robustness are more of a priority than tactile pleasure and driver appeal, and it doesn't have an especially enticing price tag, either.
 The introduction of the Ford Puma SUV shows what a Ford crossover should be like, so we’d recommend test-driving the Puma before buying the EcoSport.